jfriedly/foreign-currency/README.rst

 While the sen was historically one hundredth of a yen, and the rin was one thousandth of a yen, they were both removed from circulation in 1953.
 The 5 sen coin that I have was only minted in 1941-1942.

+Kyrgyzstan
+''''''''''
+The 1 tyiyn note that I have is technically legal tender, but it's worth such a tiny fraction of a cent that I'm counting it as obsolete.

 Macau
 '''''
 Macau is also spelled Macao, and since Natural Earth uses this name, I have its long name saved as "Macao".